z1skgr/Solitaire.py/README.md

 ```

-2. Check the PyGame is working with python
+2. Check PyGame is working with python

 ```
 python 3